 Prior to joining Cerner, Griffin was a Director for Regulatory/Clinical Consultants, Inc., a clinical research organization supporting pharmaceutical, biotechnology and medical device companies.
 She also spent several years in

 independent pharmacy practice.
 She received her pharmacy degree from the University of Missouri and currently serves on the Dean’s Advisory Council for the School of Pharmacy.

 Dr. Laurel Hogue was appointed Vice Provost for Extended Studies at the University of Central Missouri (UCM) in July 2015.
 As the Vice Provost for Extended Studies, she supports the university’s vision for enrollment and retention, lead marketing and promotion efforts, and direct fiscal operations for Extended Studies.
 Duties also include budget planning and resource allocation, conducting cost analyses to ensure revenue-generating operations for distance learning, dual credit, workforce development, study abroad and UCM - Lee’s Summit operations at the Missouri Innovation Campus.
 She holds a BSBA and an MBA degree from UCM, and a Doctor of Education degree in Educational Leadership and Policy Analysis from the University of Missouri-Columbia.

-Joe Mullins, Board Member
+Gabriel Clements, Board Member

 Daniel D. Rexroth, Board Member